(2 min read)

 The SRM Dashboard counts engagement at the level of individual days.
 If a subscriber accesses content, they are counted as having engaged on that day.
-This data is based on entitlement checks sent to the Cleeng platform.
+This data is based on entitlement checks sent to the Cleeng platform - see how to ensure your engagement data is consistent.

-The first step for using your subscriber engagement metric appropriately is to fit it with your business.
-The SRM dashboard is designed to make this as simple as possible There are 2 steps:
+The first step to using your subscriber engagement metrics appropriately is to align them with your business.
+The SRM dashboard is designed to make this as simple as possible.
+There are 2 steps:

 - Quantify the target usage behavior for your product